AMReX-Codes/amrex/Docs/Migration/Migration.md

 * C_ParticleLib --> Particle

-A script `Tools/Migration/step-4-dirname/dirname.sh` can be used to the the search and replace.
+A script `Tools/Migration/step-4-dirname/dirname.sh` can be used to perform the search and replace.

 ### Step 5